 The Summary Upon Reflection is a second summary so to speak, which is carried out when we are writing the second or third draft a few days after the initial survey when we have had time to reflect upon our thoughts on the property.
 We would add the following in this instance: There are a number of issues to consider here particularly the high level issues / confirmation that the extension has been carried out to Building Regulations and Planning Permission and also you need to be happy to be happy to carry out our recommendations with regards to the dampness.
 We are happy to discuss these with you further.
 You do need to be aware that not carrying out our recommendations could lead to further problems at a later date.
 As mentioned previously, there is an interesting property market which we feel is being affected by Covid, Ukrainian War, energy crisis and inflation, and you need to make an assessment as to how it is affecting you.
 We would refer you to our comments in the Executive Summary, 'Good', 'Bad' and 'Ugly' Section and ask that you re-read these.
 Please note if you do not carry out our recommendations and investigations then future problems could occur, which in turn will affect the value of the property.
 Throughout the Report we have recommended obtaining quotations.
 As a general comment for any work required, we would always recommend that you obtain at least three quotations for any work from a qualified, time served tradesperson or a competent registered building contractor prior to legally committing to purchase the property.
-We would ask that you read the Report in full and contact us on any issues that you require further clarification on. - Marketing by: - www.1stAssociated.co.uk
+We would ask that you read the Report in full and contact us on any issues that you require further clarification on.
+Marketing by: - www.1stAssociated.co.uk > 0800 298 5424

-AERIAL VIEW - 360 PHOTOS Where permission has been obtained from the owners we have carried out aerial photographs using an aerial drone, stationary drone or a mono-pod pole (where the environment and weather is suitable).
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited AERIAL VIEW - 360 PHOTOS Where permission has been obtained from the owners we have carried out aerial photographs using an aerial drone, stationary drone or a mono-pod pole (where the environment and weather is suitable).